 According to the review of the 4th Issue of MWA Strategic Management Planning (2017-2021) in fiscal year 2018, MWA has examined the core competencies of the future organization: "Being a production expert, providing quality water supply service in large cities and operating other businesses related or beneficial to MWA".
 Due to the fact that in the near future, MWA will invest in the large-scale water supply infrastructure to create stability in its service, it is therefore necessary to generate revenue from other businesses apart from the main income from tap water sale in the responsible areas of three provinces.
 MWA focuses on improving and developing three matters:

-1) Reducing the water loss rate and keeping it within an economic level of leakage, upgrading the organization to become "Digital MWA"
+- Reducing the water loss rate and keeping it within an economic level of leakage, - 2) developing the water system by using the Water Safety Plan, and - upgrading the organization to become "Digital MWA"